 *This title is on pre-sale.
-Pre-sale copies will ship in time for the holidays.
+Pre-ordered copies will ship late spring 2022.

 Approx. 8 x 11 inches, 156 pages

 For centuries, the art world was seen through the eyes of a small few who, under a patriarchal society, chose the aesthetic and the narrative—and whose main depiction of the sacred female body was as an objectified and sexualized woman.

 Delphine Diallo aims to change this dynamic.
 Her intention is for every woman she photographs to feel the image she makes of them is a personal gift.
 “I am not taking pictures, I am giving pictures,” as Diallo puts it.
 By engaging in intimate conversations with her subjects, Delphine removes the sense of vulnerability that often comes with being photographed.
 Working with body painters and jewelry and mask makers, Diallo also uses traditional mythology and spiritual symbols to empower her subjects.
 Her portraiture is all about connection and exchange.
 She believes women are deep beings and connects with them on an emotional level.
 The French-Senegalese photographer spends more time speaking with her subjects than photographing them.